solnic/solnic/content/posts/2022/02/02/rails-is-not-written-in-ruby/index.md

 - You **must be aware** that the methods that **you are adding** to **your own classes in your application's code** could potentially cause conflicts with ActiveSupport
 - It is **a very bad idea** to build other libraries, that also monkey-patch core classes, because they can cause conflicts as well

 Some time ago, we had a lot of ruby gems that would also rely on monkey-patching.
 We even had a full-stack framework that was meant to compete with Rails.
 It was called Merb and it also had something like ActiveSupport, it was called extlib.
 As you probably guessed - it caused conflicts with ActiveSupport so it wasn't really feasible to use both libraries in the same codebase.
-Merb and Rails "merged" into a Rails 3 though, and that's how we don't have "an extlib problem" anymore, because the library is gone.
+Merb and Rails "merged" into Rails 3 though, and that's how we don't have "an extlib problem" anymore, because the library is gone.
 Over time, many Ruby developers working on various gems have learned the downsides of monkey-patching and simply stopped doing it.
 RSpec is our primary example here - a limited and problematic DSL based on monkey-patching was turned into a beautiful, composable DSL which we still have in RSpec.

 Unfortunately, even though majority of the gems stopped relying on monkey-patches, we still have ActiveSupport just because it's such a fundemental part of Rails.
 After all, the framework is written in ActiveSupport Ruby dialect!